List of neighborhoods in New Rochelle, New York: Kensington Woods

 This neighborhood is a gated community in the north-western section of the city adjacent to Bonnie Crest, Lake Isle and Eastchester.
 The area consists of modern colonial homes which range from 1 - 1.8 million dollars (as per 2012).

 Lake Isle

 Located along the eastern side of the former reservoir 'Lake Isle', the community consists of lakefront homes and estates and continues into neighboring Eastchester as well.

 Larchmont Woods

 Larchmont Woods is a community located north and east of the Beechmont neighborhood and south of the Leatherstocking trail, along the Mamaroneck Town border.
+Forest Avenue is a main artery that runs through the three smaller neighborhoods within this area.